For those of you looking for the best crypto storage options, we have compiled a list featuring some of the best Cardano wallets.

 Daedalus Wallet (Desktop Wallet)

 Nowadays, most serious cryptocurrency projects and platforms have their own, official, and bespoke crypto wallets, and Cardano is no exception.
-First on our list is Daedalus Wallet, the official wallet for the ADA cryptocurrency.
+Daedalus Wallet is the official wallet for the ADA cryptocurrency.
 It comes in the form of three desktop apps for Windows, macOS, and Linux.

 The software is very straightforward, and it should allow even the most novice of users to receive and send ADA without much effort.
 As expected, it’s designed to keep your ADA coins as safe as possible via advanced cryptographic technologies.
 In terms of coin support, it’s worth mentioning that Daedalus Wallet is expected to offer support for Bitcoin (BTC) and Ether (ETH) in the near future.